Gen Zs Are Riling Millennials Up As They Revive The "Camel Toe" Trend On A Famous Body Part

 "You can technically do them shorter, but the look feels more elevated with a bit of length," he added.
 Duran told the publication that he applies a top coat to "everything," including bows and glitter.

 The distinctive split-toe cut can be achieved by drilling a needle bit into the top of each nail.
-According to the expert, this method keeps the edges clean and smooth.
+This method keeps the edges clean and smooth.